waldyrious/economics-of-package-management/essay.md

 The API is open because the company chooses to allow it to be open.
 You don't have any control over that.
 You also can't influence that API and get changes that the ecosystem might benefit from.

 The management of your commons is opaque to you.
 It will remain opaque to you until the company that owns it has a financial incentive to change that.
-You do not know what it's doing with your package data-- you cannot know.
+You do not know what it's doing with your package data— you cannot know.
 You have to trust it.

 There can be no trust without accountability, and we as the Javascript community have no way to hold npm Inc accountable.